alexandrnikitin/blog/_drafts/dotnet-generics-under-the-hood.md

 00007fffecf03980  4000002        8         System.Int32  1 instance           _myField
 ```

-##### Under the hood
+##### So how does it work under the hood then?

-So how does it work then?
-Value types do not share anything and have their own `Method Tables`, `EEClasses` and method code.
-Reference types share code of methods and `EEClass` between each other but they have their own `Method Tables`.
-So `Method Table` uniquely describes a type. `System.__Canon` is an internal type.
-Its main goal to tell JIT that the type will be defined during Runtime.
+Value types do not share anything and each value type has its own `Method Table`, `EEClass` and **its own JITted code**.

+Reference types have their own `Method Tables`.
+And we can say that a `Method Table` uniquely describes a type.
+But all reference types of a generic share one `EEClass` and **share JITted code of its methods** between each other. `System.__Canon` is an internal type and acts as a placeholder.
+Its main goal to tell JIT that the type will be found out during Runtime.

+Everything is pretty straightforward when you call a specialized(typed) generic method from a regular method.
+All checks and type lookups can be done during compilation (inc JIT) phase.
+But things get tricky when you call a generic method from your generic method where you don't know the type.
+Code for reference types is shared, remember?
+When a shared method is executed then any applications of generics in its body have to be looked up to get the concrete runtime type.
+CLR calls this process "runtime handle lookup".
+This process is the most important aspect of making shared generic code as nearly as efficient as regular methods.
+Because of the critical performance needs of this feature, both the JIT and runtime cooperate through a series of sophisticated techniques to reduce the overhead.

+So after saying that, lets talk about how the runtime optimizes these lookups.
+There are essentially a series of caches to avoid the ultimately expensive lookup of types at runtime via the class loader.
+Without going into too much detail you can abstractly look at the lookup costs like this:

+1. Class-loader - it goes through all hierarchy of objects and their methods and tries to find out whether the method of an object fits the application or not.
+Obviously the slowest way to do it.
+(300 clocks)
+2. Type hierarchy walk with global cache lookup - Walk inheritance tree and lookup in the global cache using the declaring type (think about 50-60 clocks for a hit)
+3. Global cache lookup - Lookup in the global cache using the declaring and the application type. (think about 30 clocks for a hit)
+4. `Method Table` slot - Adds a slot to declaring type with An inline sequence of code that can lookup the exact type within a few levels of indirection (think 10 clocks for a hit).

 What means does CLR have to do that?
-Classloader - it goes through all hierarchy of objects and their methods and tries what will be called.
-Obviously it's the slowest way to do it.
+Classloader -
 So CLR adds cache for a type. then...
 And the fastest that possible?
 A slot in Method Table.
 One important note: CLR optimizes a call of a generic method in __your__ method, not the generic method itself.
 I.e. it adds slots to your class `Method Table` not to generic class `Method Table`.
 TODO Add the performance of each method.

 ### The dessert

 The most interesting part for me.
 I work on high-load low latency and other fancy-schmancy systems.
 At that time I worked on the [Real Time Bidding][RTB] system that handled ~500K RPS with latencies below 5ms.
 After some changes we encountered with the performance degradation in one of our modules that parsed User-Agent header and extracted some data from it.
 I simplified the code as much as I could to reproduce the issue:

 ```csharp